area2020/area2020.github.io/index.md

 # First Workshop on Agents and Robots for reliable Engineered Autonomy

-## Provisional programme : Friday 4th of September
+## AREA 2020 programme: Friday 4th of September

 The time is in <a href="https://time.is/it/CEST">CEST timezone</a>.
 <img src="../../images/logos/s_icon.png" style="width:20px"/> = short paper